The broken gold chain sitting in your bathroom drawer. The bent ring from a marriage that ended years ago.

 The math that actually matters

-Gold is around $4,435 per troy ounce right now.
-That's down from a peak of $5,477 earlier this year, but still up about 47% from where it was a year ago.
+Gold is at historically high prices right now.
+It has pulled back from its peak earlier this year, but it is still up sharply from where it was a year ago.
 Even with the recent pullback, this is a historically strong market for selling.

 Here's a quick example of how broken jewelry gets valued: